mevdschee/php-crud-api/README.md

 # PHP_CRUD_API

 Single file PHP script that adds a REST API to a MySQL InnoDB database.
-Alternatively both SQLite 3, PostgreSQL 9 and MS SQL Server 2012 are fully supported.
+Alternatively SQLite 3, PostgreSQL 9 and MS SQL Server 2012 are fully supported.

 ## Requirements